wisp22/wisp22/README.md

-lol thats all there is get fucked
+lol thats all there is
 <!--
 **wisp22/wisp22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.